-Each year, there are approximately 150,000 chronically absent and truant youth in Riverside County, with an expectation for that number to increase due to the COVID pandemic.
-As the truancy rate is higher in Riverside County than the state average, there is also a substantial risk for these youth to not complete their high school education.
+During school year 2022-2023, there were 122,971 chronically absent and truant youth in Riverside County (California Department of Education).
+Despite experiencing a decrease in the number of chronically absent or truant youth during the year, the truancy rate remains higher in Riverside County at 28.2% than the state average of 24.9%.
+There is also substantial risk for these youth to not complete their high school education.
 This impacts the criminal justice system in that 82% of adults incarcerated in US prisons are high school dropouts, and over 70% have difficulty reading above a fourth-grade level.
 Further, truancy is the number one predictor of juvenile delinquency in California and truants are more likely to be victims of crime.